KonstantinosDroulias/nyc-computer-science-fundamentals-python/README.md

-# nyc-computer-science-fundamentals-python
+# NYC Computer Science Fundamentals Python
-This is used to store all my work during the first semester in New York College in Athens, Greece
+This is used to store all my work during the first semester at New York College in Athens, Greece.